Learn about today’s executive job search before diving in headlong.

 Solution – Focus your Internet and social media time on networking, using LinkedIn (mostly) and other social networks, and emailing contacts for informational interviews and to reconnect.

-Understanding the linear path your job search should follow will help you edge out your competitors if you do, in fact, offer the best value:
+Understanding the linear path your executive job search should follow will help you edge out your competitors if you do, in fact, offer the best value:

 - Pare down all the possible career directions you could take, and zero in as much as possible on one clear focus.